What is oriental flavor ramen & is it vegan? You’d be surprised!

-If you see ramen packets labeled as oriental ramen, it refers to a distinct flavor profile.
+Take a stroll through a grocery shop and chances are, you’ll see rows of ramen.
+If you see ramen packets labeled as “oriental ramen”, it refers to a distinct flavor profile.

 Oriental ramen is mostly a soy sauce-flavored ramen with ginger, onion, turmeric, and garlic seasoning.

-That’s a half-truth because the only oriental flavored vegan and vegetarian ramen is Nissin Top Ramen Oriental brand.
+However, that’s a half-truth because the only oriental-flavored vegan and vegetarian ramen is Nissin Top Ramen Oriental.

-Other ramen brands that make the oriental flavor are not certified vegan and contain some animal or fish by-products.
+Other ramen brands that make this oriental flavor aren’t certified vegan and contain some animal or fish by-products.

-Other popular Asian ramen brands like Maruchan also make oriental flavored ramen packets, but they are not vegan.
+Other popular Asian ramen brands like Maruchan also make oriental-flavored ramen packets, but they aren’t vegan either.

 In this post we'll cover: